 Self assembly or fully installed

-At Garden Affairs we do things slightly differently to other companies and employ our own team of skilled carpenters.
+At Garden Affairs we have our own team of skilled carpenters.
 This way, we have total control of the build and we offer one of the best installation services in the business.
-Our customer reviews, which you can find on the Internet, are testament to our team’s skill and professionalism.
-We also won a prestigious award for our customer service which you can read all about here: Houzz Customer service Award.
+Our customer reviews, which you can find here, are testament to our team’s skill and professionalism.

 See details here about our installation service or our self assembly option.
 Installation or Fully Installed